-- Name of the vaccine that was administered,
+- Name of the vaccine that was administered

-- Date the vaccine was administered (month/day/year),
+- Date the vaccine was administered (month/day/year)

-- Date the VIS was given to the patient,
+- Date the VIS was given to the patient

-- Publication date of the VIS,
+- Publication date of the VIS

-- Name of the vaccine manufacturer,
+- Name of the vaccine manufacturer

-- Vaccine lot number,

-- Name and title of the health care provider that administered the vaccine, and the

-- Address of the clinic where the vaccine was administered.
+- Vaccine lot number - Name and title of the health care provider that administered the vaccine, and the address of the clinic where the vaccine was administered.

 If needed, the DSHS Immunizations provides immunization records that are designed to capture all information that is required when a vaccine is administered.
-Immunization records for clinics, the "Vaccine Information Documentation Form", stock no. C-100, and clients, the "Personal Immunization Record", stock no. C-102, can be ordered free-of-charge from DSHS at www.immunizetexasorderform.com.
+Bilingual immunization records for clinics, the "Vaccine Information Documentation Form", stock no. C-100, and clients, the "Personal Immunization Record", stock no. C-102, and the "Adult Immunization Record Card", stock no. C-104, can be ordered free-of-charge from DSHS at www.immunizetexasorderform.com.

-REs must ensure the clinic staff (primary and backup vaccine coordinators and signing clinician) are knowledgeable of their responsibilities of the TVFC/ASN Programs.
+REs must ensure the clinic staff (primary and backup vaccine coordinators and signing clinician) are knowledgeable of their responsibilities of the TVFC/ASN programs.
 Intentional or unintentional negligence of program requirements may be considered fraud and abuse of the program.